PALM DESERT OPPORTUNITIES __________________________________________________________________

 Artists interested in applying to the artist registry can do so by email or regular mail.
 Unfortunately, we no longer are accepting two dimensional artwork proposals, except for muralists because most of all the commissions are for out-of-doors sculpture and exterior treatments.

-Artists should send 10-15 images in jpeg form with a description of medium, scale and location of artworks and resume to: email@example.com or Deborah Schwartz Glickman, Management Analyst, City of Palm Desert, 73-510 Fred Waring Drive, Palm Desert, CA 92260.
+Artists should send 10-15 images in jpeg form with a description of medium, scale and location of artworks and resume to: email@example.com or Amy Lawrence, Management Analyst, City of Palm Desert, 73-510 Fred Waring Drive, Palm Desert, CA 92260.

 Submissions are accepted on an ongoing basis and juried into the registry.